concourse/concourse/CONTRIBUTING.md

 ### Your First Testflight

-This is where your bosh-lite finally comes in handy.
+This is where your BOSH Lite finally comes in handy.

 You're going to deploy your changes to the various submodules directly to your bosh-lite, this requires a couple of things:

 - Commit all of the changes directly to the submodules (just don't push them)
-- Upload a garden-linux-release to your bosh-lite, you can grab it [here](https://github.com/concourse/concourse/releases)
+- Upload a garden-linux-release to your BOSH Lite, you can grab it [here](https://github.com/concourse/concourse/releases)
 - cd to the top-level of testflight (it's a submodule) and run `./scripts/local-test`